-Enter the amount determined on Schedule D Corporation and Partnership, Part VII, line 54.
+Enter the amount determined on Schedule D Corporation and Partnership, Part V, line 36.

 If the net long-term capital gains exceed the net short-term capital losses, the corporation or partnership may elect to pay an alternative tax.
-The alternative tax is determined by applying the normal tax rates to the net income without including the net long-term capital gains, plus 12.5% (applicable to property located in Puerto Rico), 25% (applicable to other properties) or 7% (applicable to stocks or shares from an eligible corporation or partnership) over such gains.
+The alternative tax is determined by applying the normal tax rates to the net income without including the net long-term capital gains, plus 15% over such gains.